boostcampaitech2/image-classification-level1-30/README.md

 # :mask: Image-classification-level1-30

 ## Main Subject
+As COVID-19 largely impacts people’s lives socially and economically, many scientists and engineers contemplated how to utilize technology to alleviate people’s suffer.
+One of the most effective and easiest ways to prevent the spread is agreed to be wearing masks.
+Thus, we came up with this project which implements machine learning mechanism to classify people wearing masks either properly or not as well as their gender and age.
 <br/><br/>

 ## Installation
 **1. Set up the python environment:**
 - Recommended python version 3.8.5
 ```
 $ conda create -n venv python=3.8.5 pip